HzaCode/ChemInformant/paper/paper.md

 | **ChemInformant — Cold Cache** | **1.40** | **4.6×** |
 | **ChemInformant — Warm Cache** | **0.135** | **48×** |

-The initial `ChemInformant` batch query completed in **1.4 seconds**, a **4.6-fold** increase in speed compared to `PubChemPy`'s 6.5 seconds.
-A subsequent query from the cache finished in **135 milliseconds**, representing an overall 48-fold speed-up relative to the baseline.
-This sub-200ms response time is suitable for interactive applications.
-The script used for this benchmark is available in the project repository.
+The initial `ChemInformant` batch query completed in **1.4 seconds**, a **4.6-fold** speed increase over `PubChemPy`.
+A subsequent query from the cache finished in **135 milliseconds**, a 48-fold speed-up relative to the baseline.
+This sub-200ms response is suitable for interactive applications.
+The benchmark script is available in the project repository.

 ## Example Usage

-`ChemInformant` offers a layered API, with convenience functions for single lookups and a core engine for batch processing.
+`ChemInformant` offers a layered API for both single lookups and batch processing.

-**Convenience API Example (for single lookups):**
+**Convenience API Example (single lookup):**
 ```python
 import ChemInformant as ci